A COVID-19 surge and conspiracy theories roil Pakistan

 “This is a major difference,” he said, adding that the hospital can take more patients as needed.

 Despite the rise, people in Karachi show few signs of concern.
-Even as the positive testing rate topped 18 percent in the city of 20 million, markets were packed with shoppers without masks.
+Even as the positive testing rate topped 18% in the city of 20 million, markets were packed with shoppers without masks.
 Buses were full.
 Overflow passengers rode on the roofs.

 Winter is wedding season.
 At night, people embrace and shake hands at crowded indoor ceremonies.